 SO 9.
 Achieve our P&L total operating requirement target of \$954M, Operations (GO/UP) \$768M, Operations (RT) \$25M, Payments and PRESTO \$109M and a Transit Oriented Communities surplus of \$29M.
 The total operating requirement for Metrolinx is \$1,002M, which is about \$48M unfavourable compared to the target of \$954M.
 The unfavourable variance is mainly due to higher operating expenses necessary to support ridership and fare revenue recovery, as well as higher bid fees for our capital projects.

-The total operating requirement for Operations (GO/UP) is \$777M, which is \$9M higher than the target of \$768M, or a 1% variance when compared to target.
-Significant operational efforts were initiated to reduce costs to more closely align with ridership and revenue levels.
-The implementation of Business Improvement Plans resulted in reduced crewing costs, savings from service design decisions to optimize consist length, further maximizing all OnCorr Operational Readiness capitalization opportunities, and a reduction in shared expenses with the TTC.

-The total operating requirement for PRESTO is \$125M, which is \$16M higher than the target of \$109M largely due to Project delivery one-time costs previously capitalized, Payments core and managed services, labour and professional services.
+The total operating requirement for Operations (GO/UP) is \$777M, which is \$9M higher than the target of \$768M, or a 1% variance when compared to target, successfully mitigating diesel fuel price and GO Expansion operational readiness pressures due to implementation of business improvement plans that include service adjustments to better meet ridership demands.
+The total operating requirement for PRESTO is \$125M, which is \$16M higher than the target of \$109M largely due to Project delivery one- time costs previously capitalized, Payments core and managed services, labour and professional services.
 The total operating requirement for Transit Oriented Communities is a surplus of \$52M, which is \$23M higher than the target of \$29M due to higher than anticipated proceeds from sale of assets and additional recurring revenue from commercial tenants.
 SO 10.
 Implement at least one continuous improvement project per Director.
 Deployment of LEAN training and integration of its principles, practices and tools continues to be imperative to our organization as LEAN fundamental competencies enable and empower employees to identify and remove waste and improve everything we do.
 Metrolinx continues to progress on its continuous improvement journey where LEAN is used as the engine to drive a culture of continuous improvement.
 Teams are progressing to a mature state and are analyzing processes through direct observation, practicing practical problem solving and root-cause analysis.
 People leaders are deploying the LEAN behaviours that are critical in sustaining their new LEAN environment and for creating a high-performing team.
 In July 2022, Metrolinx launched an annual objective for each Director to implement at least one continuous improvement project.
 At year end, 96% had identified their project and 76% had identified their project's action plan which is in the process of being implemented.
 SO 11.
-Achieve a 3% GO rail reduction of greenhouse gas emissions vs. 20/21, a 21.9 tonne target of carbon dioxide equivalent (tCO2e) per million revenue seat kilometres, and a 1% GO Bus reduction, a 22.3 tonne target

-The year to date (YTD) greenhouse gas intensity achieved by Rail and Bus Operations as of March 2023 is 16.1 and 22.0 respectively, well below the fiscal year-end targets of 21.9 and 22.3 respectively.
+Achieve a 3% GO rail reduction of greenhouse gas emissions vs. 20/21, a 21.9 tonne target of carbon dioxide equivalent (tCO2e) per million revenue seat kilometres, and a 1% GO bus reduction, a 22.3 tonne target The year to date (YTD) greenhouse gas intensity achieved by Rail and Bus Operations as of March 2023 is 16.1 and 22.0 respectively, well below the fiscal year-end targets of 21.9 and 22.3 respectively.
 Compared to FY20/21, Rail and Bus Operations achieved a 28.8% and 2.2% reduction in greenhouse gas emissions in FY22/23 respectively.
+SO 12.
+Implement framework agreements with interested Indigenous communities and During 2022-23, the Indigenous Relations Office drafted several MOU- like framework agreements.